SkyCiv Documentation

 The Advanced Settings for plates can be viewed by activating its toggle switch.
 Advanced form fields have blue labels, and include options for:

 • Rotation Z – The rotation (in degrees) of the plate about its normal axis (its local Z-axis).
+This is important if you have multiple plates, aligning these connected plates ensures the results are interpreted correctly.

 • Plate Type – The type of plate element.
 Mindlin plates are the recommended default.
 They take into account shear deformations which is appropriate for thick plates and is based on Mindlin-Reissner Theory.
 Kirchhoff plates do not consider shear deformations which are suitable for thin plates.